-In February 2013, we entered into severance agreements with our executive officers located in the United States, except we did not enter into a severance agreement with our CEO, CFO, or CTO.
-In addition in March 2013, we entered into a severance agreement with our executive officer in the United Kingdom.
+During 2013, we entered into severance agreements with our executive officers at the time, except we did not enter into a severance agreement with Bradley A. Cleveland, our Chief Executive Officer at the time, John R. Judd, our Chief Financial Officer, or Lawrence J. Lukis, our Chairman and Chief Technology Officer at the time.
 Our CFO has a separate severance arrangement with us as part of his employment agreement, which is described below in "Compensation Discussion and Analysis - Employment Agreements, Severance and Change in Control Benefits."
 If such executive officer's employment is terminated by us without Cause or if the executive voluntary resigns for Good Reason (both as defined in the severance agreement), such executive officer will be entitled to the following severance pay and benefits: (i) a cash payment equal to one times the executive officer's annualized base salary generally payable in substantially equal installments in accordance with our regular payroll practices over a 12-month period; (ii) a pro rata cash incentive bonus amount calculated in accordance with the severance agreement payable in a lump sum at the same time as other eligible employees under our annual cash incentive bonus plan for such calendar year are paid their bonuses under such bonus plan, but in any event no later than March 15 of the calendar year immediately following the calendar year in which the executive officer's termination date occurs and (iii) continuation of certain benefits pursuant to COBRA for 12 months.
-In addition, notwithstanding any language in any stock option agreement under our 2012 Long-Term Incentive Plan or in the 2012 Long-Term Incentive Plan to the contrary, a pro rata portion, as calculated in the severance agreement, of the unvested options to purchase shares of our stock held by such executive officer that are scheduled to vest on the next anniversary date will vest.
-An executive officer's receipt of these severance pay and benefits will be conditioned on such executive's execution of a release of claims against th
+In addition, notwithstanding any language in any stock option agreement under our 2012 Long-Term Incentive Plan or in the 2012 Long-Term Incentive Plan or in the 2012 Long-Term Incentive Plan to the contrary, a pro rata portion, as calculated in the severance agreement, of the unvested options to purchase shares of our stock held by such executive officer that are scheduled to vest on the next anniversary date will vest.
+An executive officer's receipt of these severance pay and benefits will be conditioned